queens-satellite-team/pcbs/README.md

 **Note:** If starting a project from scratch it is recommended to use the *QSAT - PC104 Base Board* This is designed to have the same pcb footprint as the Clyde Space EPS board with mounting holes and a PC104 connector.

+## Ordering From JLCPCB

+JLC has provided instructions for their required procedure, and is well detailed.

+The steps to generate the manufacturing files are found [here](https://support.jlcpcb.com/article/194-how-to-generate-gerber-and-drill-files-in-kicad-6).

+And the steps to generate the BOM and Centroid files are found [here](https://support.jlcpcb.com/article/84-how-to-generate-the-bom-and-centroid-file-from-kicad).